 Tip #2: If you want to sell a product like I do, I recommend having an online shop and selling at your local market (I use Shopify now and it is much better).
 For example, my online shop is a great place to direct people through social media, email marketing or conversations with people you meet.
+Another option is to build your own website.
+Hosting Foundry is here to help you with web hosting services that is affordable.
 However, by selling at a local market that fits your niche, you meet people who are ready to spend money and meet your clientele.
 A physical point of sale (a place people can buy your stuff) can also work for a service.
 I also sell a service: custom handmade cards.
 I use my market days as a chance to promote my service as well as to sell my premade cards.
 It is much easier to connect in person through face-to-face communication than through a screen.

 Tip #3: Don’t start right away.
 I know that is probably not what people suggest.
 Most say just do it now.
 And while I agree that you should start now, you should develop your ideas a bit before going full steam ahead.
 Do thorough research and build a strong foundation to build your start-up on.
 Many great things started as a half-baked idea.
 But to continue, your idea must become solid, like a rock.
 Answer these questions first to get started: What is it specifically that you want to do?
 How are you going to implement this?
 Who is going to help you?
 Where is your headquarters going to be- will it be at home or an office space?
 When can you start?
 Why are you doing this?